Routing traffic to private networks

 Routing peer

-A routing peer is a node that will route packets between your routed network and the other NetBird peers.
+A routing peer is a peer that routes packets between your routed network and the other NetBird peers.

 High availability routes

 A highly available route is a combination of multiple routes with the same network identifier and ranges.
-They have different routing peers offering high-available paths for communication between your peers and external networks.
+They have different routing peers or routing peer groups offering highly available paths for communication between your peers and external networks.
 Nodes connected to routing peers will choose one of them to route packets to external networks based on connection type and defined metrics.

 Masquerade